Hands-on Introduction to XML

 • The power of loosely coupled systems architectures, using XML

-Exercise: Create XML SOAP messages and use them as the input for the web service that drives the interaction between the two online applications in whatithink.org.
+Create XML SOAP messages and use them as the input for the web service that drives the interaction between the two online applications in whatithink.org.